metamorphling/xml-hpp-code-generator/README.md

 Example of parsing XML data into HPP header using RapidXML.
 Sorting output data into mappings and vectors.

 Tested on Ubuntu 16 and GCC 5.4.0
+**sudo apt-get install librapidxml-dev** to install rapidxml dependency.

-Just type "make" in shell under Debug folder.
+To build just type "make" in shell under Debug folder.
 Program accepts header name(should be same as xml file) and list of includes.
 Example usage: